particle-iot/docs/src/content/en/photon/start.md

 - **Blinking magenta**: Updating to the newest firmware
 - **Breathing cyan**: Successfully connected to Cloud.

 **Note:** All new Photons will receive an update from the Particle cloud after coming online for the first time.
-You'll know your Photon is being updated when it starts flashing Magenta.
+You'll know your Photon is being updated when it starts flashing magenta.
 Please be patient, this could take a few minutes.

 **Did your phone not find any Photons?**
 Check the [support page](https://support.particle.io).